eklem/words-n-numbers/README.md

 # Words'n'numbers
-Extracting arrays of words and optionally numbers from strings.
+Extracting arrays of words and optionally numbers and emojis / emoticons from strings.
 For Node.js and the browser.
 When you need more than just [a-z].
 Part of document processing for [search-index](https://github.com/fergiemcdowall/search-index) and [nowsearch.xyz](https://github.com/eklem/nowsearch.xyz).

 Inspired by [extractwords](https://github.com/f-a-r-a-z/extractwords)